GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_to_gcs_pubsub/README.md

-# DataFlow Streaming Pipeline to read from Healthcare API Fhir Store, write to Google Cloud Pub/Sub and Google Cloud Storage
+# DataFlow Streaming Pipeline to read from Healthcare API FHIR Store, write to Google Cloud Pub/Sub and Google Cloud Storage

-The goal of this DataFlow streaming pipeline (Classic standalone deployment) is to consume FHIR notification from Google Cloud Healthcare API Fhir Store via Google Pub/Sub, transform FHIR resources as per Business requirements and send to downstream applications via Google Cloud Storage and Google Cloud Pub/Sub.
+The goal of this DataFlow streaming pipeline (Classic standalone deployment) is to consume FHIR notification from Google Cloud Healthcare API FHIR Store via Google Pub/Sub, transform FHIR resources as per Business requirements and send to downstream applications via Google Cloud Storage and Google Cloud Pub/Sub.
 This solution is built using Google Cloud tools and services, such as Google Cloud Dataflow, Google Cloud Pub/Sub, Google Cloud Healthcare API and Google Cloud Storage.
 This will help users accelerate deploying streaming data pipelines to process fhir data from Google Cloud Healthcare API via Pub/Sub to Google Cloud Pub/Sub and Google Cloud Storage for downstream applications or business requirements.